 Your frequency of yoga really depends on how you feel.
 It is recommended to get at least 20-30 minutes of light exercise a day while pregnant.
 You can alternate between walking, swimming, and yoga if this feels right for you.
 Doing yoga every day is not harmful and can really help with aches and pains as you enter your third trimester.

 Prenatal Yoga by Trimester

 The great thing about pregnancy yoga is that it is accommodating to all trimesters.
 Each stage of your pregnancy can involve yoga practice by making small adjustments to make sure you are comfortable and safe.
 Everyone and every trimester is different but understanding how your body is changing can help you decide what is beneficial and what can be harmful.

 This kundalini pregnancy yoga video offers a variety of poses for all trimesters while emphasizing personal comfort and empowerment.
 It is one hour long, but the pace is slow and non-intimidating.
 You can skip poses that do not feel right or shorten the video to your needs.
-Remember yoga is more than an exercise, it is a time to bond and prepare yourself, so listen to your body when it speaks to you.
+Remember yoga is more than an exercise, it is a time to bond and prepare yourself and your baby, so listen to your body when it speaks to you.